In the Twilight of Western Thought

 The important thing is to identify the modal kernel of the historical mode.

 culture pp 89-93

-Vico, under the influence of a humanistic freedom motive set the historical mode over the mathematical and scientific mode of thought.
+Vico, under the influence of a humanistic freedom motive, set the historical mode over the mathematical and scientific mode of thought.
 He identified culture with human society, the civil world.
-For Vico, against Descartes, the creation of culture occurs is a historical process.
+For Vico, against Descartes, the creation of culture occurs as a historical process.
 It is viewed as a separate world to nature; a world of specific historical reality.

 The term ‘cultural’ is to be preferred to the term ‘culture’.

 The modal kernel of the historical aspect is formative power or control.
 Hence, historical development is the development of formative power over the world and societal life.